simtopia/verbs/docs/python/source/pages/model.rst

   * The time and block number are incremented
   * The queue of transactions is shuffled
-  * The queue of transactions is process, updating the state of the EVM
+  * The queue of transactions is processed, updating the state of the EVM

 * The :code:`record` function of each agent is called